romochka/esm-styles/task04.md

 # Task 4

-Update style compiler to support named media queries and selectors.
+Update style compiler to support shorthands for media queries and selectors.

 ## Config file